-- conditions (which are likely to occur) hourly emissions from the ventilation stack could be approximately 4 times higher than 'average'.
-Using 'average' emissions for assessment of surface road effects does not provide any conservatism and goes against Transport GPG recommendations for such assessments. - iv.
-Compounding the above, background concentrations do not reflect actual, measured maximum concentrations in the Oakley Creek valley.
-This is not in accordance with Transport GPG recommendations. - v.
-In addition to this, the assessment of cumulative effects is complex and has a 'black box' effect making informed comment difficult. - vi.
-The assessment does not seriously consider alternatives (e.g. stack heights) or mitigation options as required by Schedule 2 of the RMA. - vii.
-The choice of model for estimating background concentrations of nitrogen dioxide is unique and complex.
-We have not reviewed this methodology in detail. - viii.
-There is some uncertainty around the management of portal emissions.
-The tunnel traffic management plan should be subject to approval.
+- d) Compounding the above, background concentrations of $PM{10}$ and $PM{2.5}$ , which have been measured since the completion of the assessment, are higher than those assumed in the assessment for the Oakley Creek valley (Sector 9). - e) In addition to this, the assessment of cumulative effects is complex and has a 'black box' effect making informed comment difficult. - f) The assessment does not seriously consider alternatives (e.g. stack heights) or mitigation options as required by Schedule 2 of the RMA. - g) The choice of model for estimating background concentrations of nitrogen dioxide is complex and unvalidated.
+We have not reviewed this methodology in detail. - h) There is some uncertainty around the management of portal emissions.